ArantzaGizelle/Programming/PIA/README.md

     (2.1) Perimeter:

-       (3.1) Enter the number of sides of the polygon to evaluate.
+       (3.1) select your geometric figure to evaluate, it could be Standard polygon or Non-standard polygon

        (4.1) You will give value to each side of the polygon to be calculated